Maturity model

 Most maturity models assess qualitatively people/culture, processes/structures, and objects/technology.

-Two approaches for implementing maturity models exist.
+Two approaches to implementing maturity models exist.
 With a top-down approach, such as proposed by Becker et al., a fixed number of maturity stages or levels is specified first and further corroborated with characteristics (typically in form of specific assessment items) that support the initial assumptions about how maturity evolves.
 When using a bottom-up approach, such as suggested by Lahrmann et al., distinct characteristics or assessment items are determined first and clustered in a second step into maturity levels to induce a more general view of the different steps of maturity evolution.
-Topics that are covered in maturity models include: